KristjanESPERANTO/MMM-SystemTemperature/README.md

   </tbody>
 </table>

+## Contributing

+If you find any problems, bugs or have questions, please [open a GitHub issue](https://github.com/KristjanESPERANTO/MMM-SystemTemperature/issues) in this repository.

+Pull requests are of course also very welcome 🙂

+### Code of Conduct

+Please see the [Code of Conduct](CODE_OF_CONDUCT.md).
+By contributing you agree to its terms.

+### Developer commands

+- `node --run lint` - Run linting and formatter checks.
+- `node --run lint:fix` - Fix linting and formatter issues.

 ## License

-This project is licensed under the ISC License - see the [LICENSE](LICENSE.md) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.

 ## Changelog